What to Do with Old Business Cards: 11 Ideas to Recycle and Reuse

 Source: Etsy

-Turn Cards into DIY Paint Sample Cards
+Turn Cards into Paint Sample Cards

 Paint snippets on a few cards to test colors before committing to a wall.
 Label them with the paint brand, shade, and room number.
 Then file them.
 You’ve made filing-friendly samples with excellent craft material.